srele96/sk-experiments/TOPICS.md

     This problem has been bugging me for a while because I'm using monorepo.

+### The answers to the 'Additional problems'

+Q: Why can package `cube` do require module that isn't in its `package.json`?

+A: NodeJS package resolution algorithm.

+---

+Q: Find out why does this work.

+A: The package json is configuration for the package manager and the NodeJS.
+NodeJS doesn't need package.json to require a package.

+---

+Q: Does it mean I need to declare installed packages in root package.json?

+A: The package JSON should be shipped when publishing packages.
+The package JSON tells the users what npm needs to install to allow our package to work.

+---

+Q: Does it mean I need to manually keep each package:

+- Dependencies
+- Peer dependencies
+- Dev dependencies

+A: We can manually modify package names and versions in the package JSON.
+Each dependency type has a use case.
+The package developer should decide what dependency type he needs.

 ## Develop APIs on RapidAPI

 Do it.